Supported by a grant from the Open Society Foundations

 #HateFreeOC is OC Human Relations’ public education and awareness campaign designed to cultivate a hate-free environment in Orange County, bring diverse communities together, and promote a safe, peaceful, respectful, and inclusive community for ALL of us to live, work, go to school and do business.

 Over the last year we have witnessed increased prejudice and hate expressed across the U.S., particularly against Mexicans, Muslims, immigrants, and women.
 As some people began to feel more and more emboldened to act on their hate-filled views, we have noticed a spike in local hate crimes and hate incidents in Orange County since November 2016.
-To date, OC Human Relations has documented 51 Hate Incidents and 17 Hate Crimes in the County of Orange.

 At OC Human Relations, we believe everyone should live free of violence and discrimination.
 Watching hate activity escalate around us, we were moved to create the #HateFreeOC campaign to create a community standard that discourages hate and bigotry and supports OC Human Relations’ mission to build understanding and eliminate prejudice, intolerance and discrimination.

 Members of OC Human Relations Board and staff join the cause

 #HateFreeOC is a public education and awareness campaign designed to:

 • Cultivate a hate-free environment in Orange County

 • Bring diverse communities together, and